 - A town, a ticket and a City Plow running into your vehicle in which they will not be held liable because you weren’t supposed to be there in the first place.
 Your insurance also may not cover damages due to the fact that you were parked in the street when you weren’t supposed to be.

 Not only can the above happen, but you prohibit city plows from clearing the road for the emergency personnel.
 This prohibits your neighbors, as well as yourself, from being able to go anywhere depending on how much snow accumulates during your stay in the street.
 If you have booked a South Lake Tahoe vacation rental, call the management company and ask about snow removal.
-Lots of South Lake Tahoe vacation rentals include snow removal, which means you can pull into the driveway.
+Lots of South Lake Tahoe vacation rentals include snow removal, which means you can pull into that plush driveway, unlike at your house where you’d have to get a quote from Hanover Seal Coating Pros to coat your driveway.
 If snow removal is not included, ask if there is a shovel or snow blower that you can use to create a nice spot for your car.
 If it isn’t, stop by one of the many stores and grab a $30 shovel.
 While shoveling snow on vacation doesn’t sound fun, a ticket, a tow and a damaged vehicle that insurance won’t cover sounds way less fun than 30 minutes of shoveling.

 Keep your hands to yourself: Also pass this along to your children.
 Lately, some locals have noticed some interesting behavior amongst visitors this winter.
 They seem to think that because they booked one South Lake Tahoe vacation rental, they have access to the features and amenities of their neighbors as well.
 Don’t use your neighbor’s deck as a jumping point to land in the snow.
 Don’t knock down those very tempting, large icicles on the neighbor’s houses.
 We know, it seems satisfying, but it can actually rip off the shingles causing property damage.
 Also don’t use things that belong to other people without asking.
 You wouldn’t go over to your neighbors house at home and do these things, so why do it on vacation?